zppack/glob/CONTRIBUTING.md

 # How to contribute to this project

-?
-How to apply for authority related to this project

-?
-Code styles, naming rules and direction structure rules

-?
-Commit rules and pull-request styles or tips

-?
-Documentation or comments rules

-?
-Warnings

 ## Commits

 This project uses `standard-version`, which depends on `[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)` rules, for versions and change logs management.